Traveling Via Public Transportation

 Do you have a favorite vacation spot visitors can enjoy without driving?
 Let us know.
 Perhaps, we can spotlight it in a future column.
 E-mail steveatlas45@yahoo.com with your comments or suggestions.

-Pubtrantravel welcomes Steve Atlas founder of carfreeamerica.org as its newest contributing writer.
+Pubtrantravel welcomes Steve, founder of carfreeamerica.org as its newest contributing writer

 Car Free at the Beach